-Students seeking the certificate in Medical Humanities and Ethics must (1) complete a scholarly research paper on a subject related to the Medical Humanities or Ethics, or (2) produce a substantial work of interpretive content under the direction of a member of the Center's faculty.
+Students seeking the certificate in Medical Humanities and Ethics must in their fourth year (I) complete a scholarly research paper on a subject related to the Medical Humanities or Ethics, or (2) produce a substantial work of interpretive content under the direction of a member of the Center's faculty.
 This paper must be a minimum of 20 pages in length, double-spaced, and in twelve-point font with one-inch margins.
 The paper must include footnotes, which are in addition to and do not change the page length requirements.
 The paper must include citations to at least one journal outside the fields of medicine or public health.

-The paper must be certified by the Director as suitable for the Student Medical Humanities and Ethics Symposium and must also be suitable for submission to a Humanities, Law, Medicine or Health Policy Journal (publication is not required).
+The fourth year thesis paper must be certified by the Director as suitable for the Student Medical Humanities and Ethics Symposium and must also be suitable for submission to a Humanities, Law, Medicine or Health Policy Journal (publication is not required).